-- issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), in the Belfast Gazette and on the council website for two consecutive weeks detailing, in line with Reg.
-24 of The LDP Regs: - o the adoption date of the Plan Strategy; - The fact that the PS is available for inspection and the places and times at which it can be inspected; - Where to get copies of the Plan Strategy and any accompanying documents, the Department's Direction and the Independent Examiner's Report; - o Advise of the commencement of work on the Local Policies Plan; - make the Plan Strategy and any accompanying documents, the Department's Direction and Independent Examiner's Report available on the website with hard copy available on request for a specified price; - make the Plan Strategy and any accompanying documents, the Department's Direction and Independent Examiner's Report available for inspection during normal working hours at the Council Offices and other places within the District as the Council considers appropriate; - write to key consultees and those submitting representations and counter representations advising them of the adopted Plan Strategy, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.
-Also advise them of the commencement of work on the Local Policies Plan. - Send a copy of the PS and accompanying documents required under legislation to DfI as per Reg.
-24 3 (e) of The LDP Regs on the date of adoption; - Notify any person who has asked to be notified of the adoption of the PS as per Reg.
-24 3 (f) of The LDP Regs on the date of adoption.
+- issue a public notice in the local newspapers currently being used by Council (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News) for two consecutive weeks, as well as in the Belfast Gazette and on the Council's website detailing, in line with Reg.
+24 of The LDP Regs: - the adoption date of the LDP Plan Strategy; - The fact that the LDP Plan Strategy is available for inspection and the places and times at which it can be inspected; - Where to get copies of the LDP Plan Strategy and any accompanying documents, the Department's Direction and the Independent Examiner's Report; - o Advise of the commencement of work on the Local Policies Plan; - make the Plan Strategy and any accompanying documents, the Department's Direction and Independent Examiner's Report available on the website with hard copy available on request for a specified price; - make the Plan Strategy and any accompanying documents, the Department's Direction and Independent Examiner's Report available for inspection during normal working hours (by prior appointment if appropriate), at the Council Offices and other places within the District as the Council considers appropriate; - write to key consultees and those submitting representations and counter representations advising them of the adopted Plan Strategy, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.
+Also advise them of the commencement of work on the Local Policies Plan. - Send a copy of the PS and accompanying documents required under legislation to Dfl as per Reg.
+24 3 (e) of The LDP Regs; - Notify any person who has asked to be notified of the adoption of the PS as per Reg.
+24 3 (f) of The LDP Regs.

-Stage 3(a): Draft Local Policies Plan
+Stage 3(a): Draft LDP Local Policies Plan

-- 4.30 The Local Policies Plan (LPP) is the second document, which along with the Plan Strategy, comprises the Local Development Plan.
-It is important to stress that the Draft Local Policies Plan is a public consultation document and is not the final part of the plan.
+- 4.32 The LDP Local Policies Plan is the second document, which along with the LDP Plan Strategy, comprises the Local Development Plan.
+It is important to stress that the Draft LDP Local Policies Plan (dLPP) is a public consultation document and is not the final part of the Plan.
 The Draft Local Policies Plan will be consistent with the adopted Plan Strategy and will be the Council's detailed land use proposals regarding the future development of the area.
-This draft document is a key part of the public participation process. - 4.31 This is likely to be the stage of the LDP process that people will be most interested in.
+This draft document is a key part of the public participation process. - 4.33 This is likely to be the stage of the LDP process that people will be most interested in.
 The Local Policies Plan will contain local policies, including site specific proposals, designations and land use zonings required to deliver the council's vision, objectives and strategic policies, some of which may have an impact on our citizens.
 It is vital therefore that the public get involved and make their voices heard at this stage.